Quotify-Bot/quotify-frontend/README.md

 ## About
 Quotify helps you turn your words into inspiration by using Machine Learning to generate quotes.
 Simply enter a starting phrase and quotify will complete it to give you a compelling and inspiring quote.

-The model was trained by finetuning GPT2 (a state-of-the-art language model) on a quotes dataset.
+The model was trained by finetuning GPT2 (a state-of-the-art language model) on a [quotes dataset](https://github.com/Quotify-Bot/model-training/releases/tag/dataset).
 A list of quotes which were inspiring or motivating were compiled and used from this dataset.
-By doing GPT's ability to generate English text was tuned to generate quotes (tranfer learning).
+By doing so, GPT2's ability to generate English text was tuned to generate quotes (transfer learning).

 The code for the model training can be found [here](https://github.com/Quotify-Bot/model-training).

 The model was deployed using [Docker](https://www.docker.com/) and [FastAPI](https://fastapi.tiangolo.com/).
-The code can be found [here](https://github.com/Quotify-Bot/quotify-backend).
+The code for deployment can be found [here](https://github.com/Quotify-Bot/quotify-backend).

 ## Inspiring Quotes